vladen/aeroflow/specifications/readme.md

 }));
 ```

-passes value emitted by flow to @condition as first argument.
+Passes value emitted by flow to @condition as first argument.

 ```js
 var value = 'test';